margolisj/go-supreme/readme.md

 ## TODO:
 ### Current
-* Add status code to all not okay logs
 * Replace retry int value with int64
 * UK morning tester for keywords via cobra
 * Optimizations